blurringtheboundaries/learning/tone/session-1.md

 # List of terms
 ## object

-<p>An object is a collection of data, which might include numbers, text, and sub-programs.</p>
+An object is a collection of data, which might include numbers, text, and sub-programs.

 ## function
-<p>A function is a sub-program (a set of instructions).
-JavaScript has its own set of built-in functions, and libraries offer selections of objects with their own functions.</p>
+A function is a sub-program (a set of instructions).
+JavaScript has its own set of built-in functions, and libraries offer selections of objects with their own functions.
+Functions that belong to an object are called methods.

 ### defining a function
 By defining a function, we give it a name, state which arguments it can accept, and write the code that the name will represent.
 The code must be written between a pair of curly brackets.